Hoyt Wilhelm: Early life

-Wilhelm was born in 1922, long thought to have been 1923.
+James Hoyt Wilhelm was born on July 26, 1922, long thought to have been 1923, in Huntersville, North Carolina.
 He was one of eleven children born to poor tenant farmers John and Ethel (née Stanley) Wilhelm in Huntersville, North Carolina.
 He played baseball at Cornelius High School in Cornelius, North Carolina.
 Knowing he could not throw fast, he began experimenting with a knuckleball after reading about pitcher Dutch Leonard.
 He practiced honing it with a tennis ball, hoping it was his best shot at Big League success.

+Professional career

 Wilhelm made his professional debut with the Mooresville Moors of the Class-D North Carolina State League in 1942.
 He served in the United States Army in the European Theater during World War II and participated in the Battle of the Bulge, where he was wounded, earning the Purple Heart for his actions.
 He rose to the rank of staff sergeant while in the Army, and played his entire career with a piece of shrapnel lodged in his back as a result of the wounds he received in battle.
-Wilhem carried the nickname "Old Sarge" because of his service in the military.
+Wilhelm carried the nickname "Old Sarge" because of his service in the military.